LAndrosch/cloudcomputing-WS20/Proposal.md

 - Implement a Continues Integration using GitHub Actions

-	- On a new release GitHub Actions should take care of pushing the new docker images to DockerHub
+	- ~~On a new release GitHub Actions should take care of pushing the new docker images to DockerHub~~
-	- Additionally an existing shared codebase between server and client should be automatically published on NPM
+	- ~~Additionally an existing shared codebase between server and client should be automatically published on NPM~~

+	- In a **GitFlow approach** on every new release, the CI should automatically push the newly built docker images to DockerHub
+	- The shared codebase between server and client should be **automatically published to NPM**
+	- To verify the quality of the codebase, some steps should be taken on every push/merge to master <br>
+	**Snyk** should be used to automatically check the npm module against security flaws on every push/merge to the master

+- Providing a theoretical POC for publishing the newly created docker images on a kubernetes cluster

+	We are not yet sure, if we really want to run the application in the cloud, however we want to provide the necessary infrastructure/workflows